-- 4. References to salary refer to the rates for ten (10) month service only.
+- 2. References to salary refer to the rates for ten (10) month service only.
 Salary adjustments for those on twelve (12) month contracts will be effective July 1 of each fiscal year and for those on ten (10) month contracts, August 16 of each academic year.
-Ten (10) month salaries are adjusted to twelve (12) month salaries by multiplying the ten (10) month salary by eleven-ninths (11/9ths). - 5.
-A part-time bargaining unit member shall receive a salary based on the proportion of her/his part-time appointment to full-time employment. - 6.
-Bargaining unit members who normally teach classes and who are required as part of their duties to be at the university working with students while other bargaining unit members are not required to be at the university working with students shall receive additional compensation.

-- 7. CMU will report to the ASSOCIATION salary adjustments made to bargaining unit members during the term of this Agreement.
-Reasonable requests for existing records pertaining to the bargaining unit will be honored. - 8.
+Ten (10) month salaries are adjusted to twelve (12) month salaries by multiplying the ten (10) month salary by eleven-ninths (11/9ths). - 3.
+A part-time bargaining unit member shall receive a salary based on the proportion of her/his part-time appointment to full-time employment. - 4.
+Bargaining unit members who normally teach classes and who are required as part of their duties to be at the university working with students while other bargaining unit members are not required to be at the university working with students shall receive additional compensation. - 5.
+CMU will report to the ASSOCIATION salary adjustments made to bargaining unit members during the term of this Agreement.
+Reasonable requests for existing records pertaining to the bargaining unit will be honored. - 6.
 References to salary refer to the rates for ten (10) month service only.
 A bargaining unit member's ten (10) month base salary shall be no less than the following minimum levels after all salary adjustments have been made for the appropriate year.
 Ten (10) month salaries are adjusted to twelve (12) month salaries by multiplying the ten (10) month salary by eleven-ninths (11/9ths):

-Rank of Bargaining Unit Member 2005-06 2006-07 2007-08 Professor \$61,000 \$61,000 \$63,000 Associate Professor \$48,500 \$48,500 \$50,000 Assistant Professor \$41,500 \$41,500 \$42,500 Instructor \$28,500 \$28,500 \$29,000
+Rank of Bargaining Unit Member 2008-11

+Professor \$63,000

+Associate Professor \$50,000

+Assistant Professor \$42,500

+Instructor \$29,000

-- 9. Pay Plans.
+- 7. Pay Plans.
 A bargaining unit member's ten (10) month base salary shall be paid according to one of the following pay plans, selected by the bargaining unit member prior to the beginning of the first pay period of an academic year: - a.
 18 semi-monthly payments on the fifteenth (15th) and last day of each month beginning August 31 and ending May 15 of the subsequent year. - b.
-24 semi-monthly payments on the fifteenth (15th) and last day of each month beginning August 31 and ending August 15 of the subsequent year. - c.
+24 semi-monthly payments on the fifteenth (15th) and last day of each month beginning August 31 and ending August 15 of the subsequent year.

 If the fifteenth (15th) or the last day of a month falls on a weekend or a holiday, payments will be made on the Friday before.

-Article 30 SALARY FOR SUMMER SESSIONS
+Article 31 SALARY FOR THE SUMMER SESSION

-- 1. A bargaining unit member who is assigned to on-campus teaching responsibilities during either of the six-week summer sessions shall be paid .0278 times the bargaining unit member's ten (10) month base salary for each credit hour taught. - 2.
-Paid summer session assignments for on-campus and off-campus activities are limited to no more than the equivalent of seven (7) credit hours in any one six-week summer session.
+- A bargaining unit member who is assigned to on-campus teaching responsibilities during the summer session shall be paid .0278 times the bargaining unit member's ten (10) month base salary for each credit hour taught. - 2.
+Paid summer session assignments for on-campus and off-campus activities are limited to no more than the equivalent of twelve (12) credit hours for the entire summer session.

-Article 31 SALARY FOR OVERLOAD
+Article 32 SALARY FOR OVERLOAD